IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/interface.rst

 Customizing the Interface
 =========================

-BlenderBIM respects Blender's highly customizable interface.
+Bonsai respects Blender's highly customizable interface.
 You can:

 - Rearrange editors and panels
 - Save custom workspace layouts